lajohnston/smslib/docs/tilemap.md

     .db $ff ; terminator byte

 tilemap.setColRow 0, 0              ; top left tile
-tilemap.writeBytesUntil $ff message ; load from 'message' label until $ff reached
+tilemap.writeBytesUntil $ff message ; write from 'message' label until $ff reached
 ```

-## Load bytes
+## Write bytes

-Load bytes of data representing pattern refs.
+Write bytes of data representing pattern refs.
 Each tile will contain the same [tile attributes](#tile-attributes).
 These attributes can be passed in as an optional 3rd parameter.

 ```
 message: